paulo-herrera/PyTable/README.md

 t.add("ec", [0, 25, 70, 130])

-# After the table has been created, it is a good idea to check what is stored on it
+# After the table has been created, it is a good idea to check what is stored in it
 t.what()  # prints a summary of the columns in the table t.wait()  # this line will stop the script and ask to press ENTER before continuing